wp-plugins/audio-and-video-player/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**Audio and Video Player** is an audio and video player that allows you to post multimedia files on your website or blog in a simple way while providing compatibility with all major browsers such as IE, Firefox, Opera, Safari, Chrome and mobile devices: iPhone, iPad, Android.
+Audio and Video Player is an audio and video player compatibility with all major browsers such as IE, Firefox, Opera, Safari, Chrome and mobile devices: iPhone, iPad, Android.

 == Description ==